luccahuguet/luccahuguet/README.md

 Here are some ideas to get you started:

 -->
-- 🔭 I am currently working at:
+- 💼 I am currently working at:
   - Elfotec, as a machine learning engineer.
 Creating AI solutions for object detection in python
-  - My startup Panaceia, creating the next-gen MLOPs plataform
+  - My startup Panaceia, creating a next-gen MLOPs plataform
 - 🔬 On the science front:
   - I am currently studying meta-learning and autoML with a Professor at the University of Brasília.
 We plan to publish an article about our findings
 - 🌱 I’m currently studying:
-  - YOLOv7, the state of the art object detector, and its applications for custom data
+  - YOLOv7, the state of the art object detection model, and its applications for custom data
-  - The great field of AI, and more especifically meta-learning, AutoML, object detection, and hyp optmization
+  - AI, and more especifically meta-learning, AutoML, object detection, and hyp optmization
 - 📫 Reach me via:
   - Twitter -> luccahuguet
 - 🌆 In the future, I plan to: